-Student Advocacy Services includes assisting students and their families to understand their rights according to IDEA as well as assisting students and their families to understand the laws governing educating students with disabilities including IDEA, Section 504 and Tennessee State Law.
-Any student and his/her family who receives special education services in Franklin Special School District or Williamson County Schools or any students and his/her family that believes the student should be receiving special education services is eligible for Student Advocacy Services.
-For Student Advocacy services, please click here to complete a form.
+Education Advocacy Services includes assisting students and their families to understand their rights according to IDEA as well as assisting students and their families to understand the laws governing educating students with disabilities including IDEA, Section 504 and Tennessee State Law.
+Any student and his/her family who receives special education services in Franklin Special School District or Williamson County Schools or any students and his/her family that believes the student should be receiving special education services is eligible for Education Advocacy Services.
+For Education Advocacy services, please click here to complete a form.

 Below are resources that you might find helpful:

 Early intervention is crucial for providing a good education to children with special needs.
 Tennessee Early Intervention System TEIS (Part C Regulations of IDEA), helps families with disabled or developmentally delayed children connect to the supports and services they need.

 TEIS Online Brochures:

 IDEA Part B (Ages 3-21)